hyphacoop/organizing/2019-06-26-all-hands-meeting.md

         -  Can't advocate without a presence
         -  Would entities consider working with a group like this
     -  Do we want to be known?
-        -  Yurko mentioend that currenty Aether/Burak is low risk and good test
+        -  Yurko mentioned that currently Aether/Burak is low risk and good test
         -  Lead is generation important?
     -  Pat: Value lead generation
         -  is there enough bandwidth